 - Scanner progress the circular indicator that visualizes the scanning progress.
 The circle represents a scan cycle, i.e. the time needed to sweep all selected channels once. - Scanner cycle duration the text above the horizontal line inside the circle that indicates the time in seconds needed to sweep all selected channels once. - Number of available adapters for passive surveys the number below the horizontal line inside the circle that indicates the number of adapters being used for passive surveys. - Scanner cycle duration recommendations the color of the circle that indicates whether the scan cycle duration is optimal.
 A green circle indicates optimal scan cycle duration.
 A yellow circle indicates somewhat lengthy scan cycle duration.
 A red circle indicates that scan cycle duration is too long and needs to be shortened for better results.
-Hovering the mouse pointer over the circle reveals a hint window with extended information and recommendations. - Current signal strength two bar indicators (for the 2.4 and 5 GHz bands) that display the signal strength of the APs being monitored.
+Hovering the mouse pointer over the circle reveals a hint window with extended information and recommendations. - Current signal strength three bar indicators (for the 2.4, 5 and 6 GHz bands) that display the signal strength of the APs being monitored.
 Clicking on the gear icons to the right of the indicators allows you to specify which AP signals should be displayed.
 You can set the indictor to display either the signal of the strongest of the selected APs (by selected, we mean the APs that are checked in the AP list,) or the signal of the strongest AP for the selected SSID.
-Double-clicking on the bars toggles the display between signal strength in dBm and percent. - Number of APs currently visible two text labels (for the 2.4 and 5 GHz bands) that display the number of APs that have been seen recently.
+Double-clicking on the bars toggles the display between signal strength in dBm and percent.

-Signal strength chart - two histograms (for 2.4 and 5 GHz bands) that display the signal strength history.
+- Number of APs currently visible three text labels (for the 2.4, 5 and 6 GHz bands) that display the number of APs that have been seen recently. - Signal strength chart three histograms (for the 2.4, 5 and 6 GHz bands) that display the signal strength history.